Skip to contents

 This object contains the geographical location of the sites.
 It should be an sf object from the sf package.
 These are spatial R objects that describe geographical locations.
 The sites can have arbitrary shapes: points, regular polygons, irregular polygons, or even line transects!
 To make sure that your data is well plotted you should specify the Coordinate Reference System (CRS) of this object.

-The package funbiogeo comes with the example dataset site_locations defining the location of the 4,723 sites (grid cells of 10 x 10 km resolution) as polygons.
-It contains the names of the site in its first column "site":
+The package funbiogeo comes with the example dataset woodiv_locations defining the location of the 5,366 sites (grid cells of 10 km x 10 km resolution) as polygons.
+It contains the label of the sites in its first column "site":

 head(woodiv_locations)